telerik/maui-docs/controls/datagrid/load-on-demand.md

 ## Styling

-Besides the different approaches for loading the data, `RadDataGrid` exposes several mechanisms related to the styling of the functionality which you can use according to the approach you have chosen.
+Besides the different approaches for loading the data, the DataGrid exposes several mechanisms related to the styling of the functionality which you can use according to the approach you have chosen.

-### LoadOnDemandRowStyle
+### Load-More-Button Row

 The `LoadOnDemandRowStyle` property can be used to style the appearance of the row that contains the **Load More** button when the `LoadOnDemandMode` is `Manual`.